earthly/website/blog/_posts/2023-04-07-write-better-tutorials.md

 internal-links:
  - just an example
-excerpt: "Learn how to write effective programming tutorials by providing context, being patient, and running code.
-This article explores the common pitfalls of tutorial writing and offers advice on how to improve your tutorials."
+excerpt: Learn how to write effective technical tutorials by providing context, being patient, and running code.
+This article explores the common pitfalls of tutorial writing and offers advice on how to improve your tutorials.
 ---

 We've been running the Earthly blog for [over a year](/blog/write-for-us-anniversary) now, and in that time we've worked with dozens of talented writers on nearly a hundred programming tutorials.